Lisp-Stat/documentation/content/en/docs/Tasks/subset/sql.md

 ;; 5  6          5.4         3.9          1.7         0.4 setosa
 ```

-`X7` is the row number from the data set.
+`X7` is the row name/number from the data set.
 Since it was not assigned a
 column name in the data set, `lisp-stat` gives it a random name upon
 import (X1, X2, X3, ...).